OctoPrint/OctoPrint/docs/api/fileops.rst

    * - ``free``
      - 0..1
      - String
-     - The amount of disk space available in the local disk space (refers to OctoPrint's ``uploads`` folder).
+     - The amount of disk space in bytes available in the local disk space (refers to OctoPrint's ``uploads`` folder).
 Only returned if file list was requested for origin ``local`` or all origins.

 .. _sec-api-fileops-datamodel-uploadresponse: